ericklein/air_quality/readme.md

 - [Q]100120: mqtt; Can I just subscribe to the higher level topic in connectToBroker() to get all the subs
 - [Q]120220: screen; Why do I need wire and spi for OLED displays?
 - [Q]082921: time; when do I need to timestamp data bound for MQTT; adafruit.io time stamps for me, does a local server?
+- [Q]090721: I've failed at compressing zuluDateTimeString() twice, what is the issue relative to string buildout?

 ### Revisions
 - 083120: First version based on merged sample code for sensors, SD.
 Ethernet code NOT working.